WestDRI/wgpages/content/apptainer20230330/02-build.md

 {{<note>}}
 You need an Apptainer 1.1 or later in this section, as well as `fakeroot-sysv` utility on the host preceding `fakeroot` in the path.
-The CVMFS module `apptainer/1.1.3` has been patched to include this utility inside the module's private bindir, and on standalone Linux systems `fakeroot-sysv` is typically installed when you install the Apptainer package.
+Our CVMFS modules have been patched to include this utility inside the module's private bindir, and on standalone Linux systems `fakeroot-sysv` is typically installed when you install the Apptainer package.
 This is to say that the approach outlined in this section most likely works both on our production clusters and on most standalone Linux systems with Apptainer 1.1 (or higher).
 However,